Once is happenstance, twice is coincidence, three times is enemy action

 Phage: a combining form meaning “a thing that devours,” used in the formation of compound words.

-Please feel free to read and comment on this story.
+Please feel free to read and comment by email on this story.

 Phrontisterion explores the fate of a Group Mind composed mainly of rather grumpy retired Drones.